 Experience the authentic taste of the city of Mantua when you dive into traditional dishes from the region at Osteria dell’Oca.
 The recipes have been handed down through the generations, and the tortelli di zucca (pumpkin ravioli) is sublime.
 Expect some more unusual dishes, such as stewed donkey or boiled pike in a caper, anchovy and pepper sauce, but there are some veggie dishes, too.
 Save some room for the chocolate mousse, which is flavoured with Sambuca.

-Monte Isola, as the name would suggest to speakers of the Italian tongue, is a mountainous island located amidst the waters of Lake Iseo.
-Regular ferries are at hand to transport travelers from the shore of towns like Iseo and Lovere to the docks of the stunningly beautiful island (the largest of its kind in Europe), while there are several paths leading up to the top of the peak that forms the island itself, where old monasteries and forests of pines coalesce.
+Monte Isola, as the name would suggest to speakers of the Italian tongue, is a mountainous island located on Lake Iseo.
+It’s the largest of its kind in Europe.
+Regular ferries are at hand to transport travellers from shoreside towns (like Iseo and Lovere) to the docks of the beautiful island.
+There are several paths leading up to the top of the peak that forms the island itself, where old monasteries and pine forests coalesce.

 Luca Pinelli contributed additional reporting to this article.